-When adding greetings, there are really only four of the 9 possible 'Greetings' topics which you should be adding to, without a very clear reason as to your deviation.
+When adding greetings in TR, there are only a few 'Greetings' tabs you will commonly use, without a very clear reason as to your deviation.

-Greeting 1: Greetings which are known to be prompted by a ForceGreeting should go here.
+Greeting 1: dialogue that is essential or prompted by a ForceGreeting should go here.
 ForceGreetings are 'once only' events, so if the intended greeting gets hijacked by a Diseased, Unclothed or Vampire greeting, it may well break your quest.
 Therefore ForceGreetings, or any others which should not be filtered out in favour of the above, should go high up in the Greetings chart.